elmtree-askmo/cloudcannon-app/content/learn/nursing/how-does-the-equality-act-impact-healthcare-practices-and-ensure-equal-access.md

 score: -1.0
 related_article1:
     id: 169641
+    title: >-
-    title: What are some common barriers to healthcare for transgender individuals?
+        What are some common barriers to healthcare for transgender individuals?
     subject: Nursing
     url: /learn/nursing/questions/what-are-some-common-barriers-to-healthcare-for-transgender-individuals
 related_article2:
-    id: 169660
+    id: 169651
-    title: What lessons have been learned from historical discrimination in healthcare?
+    title: >-
+        Who are some notable figures in the history of transgender advocacy?
     subject: Nursing
-    url: /learn/nursing/questions/what-lessons-have-been-learned-from-historical-discrimination-in-healthcare
+    url: /learn/nursing/questions/who-are-some-notable-figures-in-the-history-of-transgender-advocacy
 related_article3:
-    id: 169659
+    id: 169658
-    title: What are some inclusive healthcare practices that create safe environments for patients?
+    title: >-
+        What is the role of nurses in combating discrimination within healthcare settings?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-some-inclusive-healthcare-practices-that-create-safe-environments-for-patients
+    url: /learn/nursing/questions/what-is-the-role-of-nurses-in-combating-discrimination-within-healthcare-settings
 related_article4:
-    id: 169660
+    id: 169658
-    title: What lessons have been learned from historical discrimination in healthcare?
+    title: >-
+        What is the role of nurses in combating discrimination within healthcare settings?
     subject: Nursing
-    url: /learn/nursing/questions/what-lessons-have-been-learned-from-historical-discrimination-in-healthcare
+    url: /learn/nursing/questions/what-is-the-role-of-nurses-in-combating-discrimination-within-healthcare-settings
 related_article5:
-    id: 169652
+    id: 169662
-    title: What societal changes have occurred in the legal and social context of transgender issues?
+    title: >-
+        What strategies can be used to provide compassionate care in nursing?
     subject: Nursing
-    url: /learn/nursing/questions/what-societal-changes-have-occurred-in-the-legal-and-social-context-of-transgender-issues
+    url: /learn/nursing/questions/what-strategies-can-be-used-to-provide-compassionate-care-in-nursing
 ---

 &nbsp;